alexholcombe/MOTcircular/analysis/theory.md

-Theory
+Neurons-per-unit-time theory
 ==============

-- Neurons-per-unit-time theory is that the speed limit is caused by an amount of time required to deselect neurons corresponding to old locations and select neurons corresponding to new locations.
+- The speed limit is caused by a minimum time required to deselect neurons corresponding to old locations and select neurons corresponding to new locations.

--- On this theory, the reason speed limit is approximately the same for higher eccentricity is that # of neurons one needs to select/deselect per degree of visual angle decreases by 2*pi for every unit increase in deg of visual angle.
--- In other words, neurons at 5 deg ecc are spaced 2pi further apart than are neurons at 4 deg ecc.
+-- explains why the rps speed limit is approximately the same for higher eccentricity.
+The # of neurons one needs to select/deselect per degree of visual angle decreases by 2*pi for every unit increase in deg of visual angle.
+In other words, neurons at 5 deg ecc are spaced 2pi further apart than are neurons at 4 deg ecc.

--- This makes a prediction for what will happen when we move a trajectory into the periphery.
+-- makes a prediction for what will happen when we move a circular trajectory from being centred on fixation into the periphery.
 When we move something from a mean eccentricity of 2.5 to a mean eccentricity of 6.7, that's an increase of 4.2 deg.
 So we'd have to increase the distance traveled by 8.4pi to have the same level of performance.

-Instead, we didn't increase the distance traveled at all.
+-- By simply shifting the whole trajectory to be more eccentric, we instead didn't increase the distance traveled at all.
 That means that the speed limit should now be much higher.
 I guess it should be 8.4pi times higher.

-Speed limit in deg/sec (e) = 4*pi*e   which is 2 rps
+-- Speed limit in deg/sec (e) = `4*pi*e`   which is always equal to 2 rps

+-- E.g. if test at e=6.7, speed limit = `4*pi*6.7deg/sec`
+ - If that traj has a radius of 2.5, then its path length is 5*pi.
+ - So in rps, that's `(4*pi*6.7 deg/sec) / (5*pi deg/rev) ` = 5.36 rps

+ But there was a bit of crowding there, which cuold be blamed for the bad speed limit.

 So speed limit at e=6.7 = 4*pi*6.7deg/sec.
 I instead test a distance traveled of 5*pi = 1 revolution there, speed limit in revolutions per second will then be